palortoff/pass-extension-wclip/README.md

 # pass wclip

-An extension for the [password store](https://www.passwordstore.org/) that copies a stored password into the windows clipboard using [wclip](https://github.com/palortoff/wclip) to hide it from password history managers.
+An extension for the [password store](https://www.passwordstore.org/) that copies a stored password into the windows clipboard using PowerShell commands to hide it from password history managers.
+Bascily minor mods on https://github.com/palortoff/pass-extension-wclip

 ## Usage
 ```